Mildred E. Mathias Botanical Garden

-The Mildred E. Mathias Botanical Garden is a 7 acre botanical garden located on the southeastern corner of the University of California, Los Angeles (UCLA) campus, California, United States.
+The Mathias Botanical Garden is a 7 acre botanical garden with over 3,000 species of plants, located on the southeastern corner of the University of California, Los Angeles (UCLA) campus.
 It is named after Mildred Esther Mathias Hassler (1906–1995), a noted American botanist.
 The director is Victoria Sork.
+It is also the only free public botanical garden in the Greater Los Angeles area.